edinburgh-napier/SET09102/notes/unit2_processes/issues.md

 Issues are a powerful tool for managing tasks, bugs, and feature requests in a software project.
-Mastering the basics of creating, labeling, assigning, and collaborating on issues will help you stay organized and contribute effectively to your team.
+Mastering the basics of creating, labeling, assigning, and collaborating on issues will help you stay organised and contribute effectively to your team.
 Understanding how to track progress, link work, and participate in discussions about issues is essential for any developer working in a collaborative environment.